SamySam0/ChessGame/README.md

-# Java Chess Game
+# Terminal Chess Game

-# Run machine information
-java version "17.0.1" 2021-10-19 LTS
-Java(TM) SE Runtime Environment (build 17.0.1+12-LTS-39)

-# How to run
+## Description:
+This is a terminal chess game developed in Java.

+## Instructions:
-To simply run the game: ./run.sh
+- To run the game: ./run.sh
-To run logic and programming tests: ./run-tests.sh
+- To run logic and programming tests: ./run-tests.sh

+## Recommendations:
+- Java version "17.0.1" 2021-10-19 LTS
+- Java(TM) SE Runtime Environment (build 17.0.1+12-LTS-39)